Dhruv-2003/SC-DEX-XDC/Contracts/Test.md

 ## Core

+/// All working perfectly fine

 - XSwapERC20 ✅ (option - ERC20 contract and with name and symbol fixed in the Pair Contract )
-- XSwapPair ✅ (No error found , test remaining)
+- XSwapPair ✅ (No error found )
-- XSwap Factory
+- XSwap Factory ✅

 - XSwap Pair2 ✅